What's the big deal?

 What else should I watch?

 America has a long history of remaking French movies into English - Wikipedia lists some 98 movies apparently based on original French films.
 Sadly, not many are that great but why these films fail is a mystery.
 Three Men And A Baby hasn't aged as well as you might have hoped while Taxi is one of the very worst films I have ever seen.
-But it's not all bad - fabulously camp comedy The Birdcage has Robin Williams in fine form while True Lies is a fantastic blend of comedy and action with both Arnold Schwarzenegger and Jamie Lee Curtis playing a married suburban couple with a fairly deep secret between them - one with genocidal terrorists, Harrier Jump Jets and nuclear weapons.
-Not who left the seat up.
+But it's not all bad - fabulously camp comedy The Birdcage has Robin Williams in fine form while True Lies is a fantastic blend of comedy and action with both Arnold Schwarzenegger and Jamie Lee Curtis playing a married suburban couple with a fairly deep secret between them - one with genocidal terrorists, Harrier Jump Jets and nuclear weapons instead of who left the seat up this time.

 © 2019 Benjamin Cox